 Lynne Sinclair was born in Christchurch but spent most of her school life in Blenheim.
 Her artistic skills showed from a young age and she also loved to make and design clothes for her dolls.
-She frequently won drawing and colouring competitions.
+She frequently won drawing and colouring competitions and sold her first work, an oil portrait, when she was in her teens.
 Sport was also a passion and Lynne competed nationally in netball, basketball, and athletics.
 Her only sibling was her older brother Wayne who is well known today as one of New Zealand’s foremost landscape artists.

 In Lynne’s early working years she was a fashion illustrator and fashion designer and succeeded in winning prizes in the Waikato Fashion Design Awards including two firsts.
 She also tutored art and fashion design at the Waikato Technical Institute.

 In 1983 Lynne married Alan Taylor and over the next few years had three sons.
-Her creative side went on hold until her youngest son was about to start school and then she picked up some pastels given to her as a gift years before by her brother Wayne.
-Lynne was very soon winning many art awards with the following five firsts:
+Her creative side went on hold until her youngest son was about to start school.
+Lynne was very soon winning many art awards including the following five firsts:

 1994 Otorohanga Art Awards (overall)